This post may contain affiliate links. Please see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-This summer my kids have been asking for popsicles non-stop, but I feel like giving them store-bought ones or ones with juice means I have to try to plan it around a meal time.
+This summer my kids have been asking for popsicles non-stop, but I feel like giving them store-bought ones with so much sugar means I have to try to plan it around a meal time.
 That’s when I had the idea for these berry protein popsicles.

 By combining fresh fruit with a little bit of milk and cottage cheese, I could create a creamy pop for them that has a good balance to the natural sugars.
-You’ll love these cottage cheese popsicles because:
+You’ll love these cottage cheese popsicles because they’re:

 • Easy – As just as easy as a smoothie!
 Just blend everything together and pour into popsicle molds.